neerajw710/DataExplorationInSQL/README.md

 The entire dataset was divided into two tables (CovidDeaths and CovidVaccinations) before importing it to SSMS for data exploration.

 ## This project explores the data for the following subjects:
-* Predicting the probability of death if a person living in India encounters COVID-19.
+* The probability of death if a person living in India encounters COVID-19.
-* Predicting the probability of getting infected by covid if you live in India.
+* The probability of getting infected by covid if you live in India.
 * Showing countries with their highest infection rate as compared to the population.
 * Showing countries with their highest death count per population.
 * Showing continents with their highest death count per population.